Deceptive Similarity of in case of Pharmaceutical Products

 The deceptively similar marks cause confusion among the public regarding the source of origin of the product.
 Needless to say that when pharmaceutical products are in question, the confusion is likely to result in serious harmful implications in addition to the loss of time and money invested by the consumer.
 The test of confusion has to be looked upon from the perspective of a customer of average intelligence and imperfect recollection and a stricter approach needs to be applied in cases where the products are pharmaceuticals.
 As justly pointed out by the Hon’ble Supreme Court in the landmark case of Cadila Health Care Ltd. V Cadila Pharmaceuticals:

 The test of confusing similarity is modified when the goods involved are medicinal products.
-Confusion in products in case of medicinal products may result in greater harm thus greater protection is required than in ordinary case.
-As we all know pharmaceuticals also have an ill effect if they are not taken as prescribed or in case of confusion due to deceptively similar drugs available in the market and may even prove to be life threatening in some cases so there is a need to pay additional importance and care that the marks in pharmaceuticals do not cause deception or any kind of confusion.
-In Wyeth Holdings Corporation and another v/s Sun pharmaceuticals Industries Ltd. the court held that if the trade channel and customers are same the possibility of confusion increases.
+Confusion in products in case of medicinal products may result in greater harm thus greater protection is required than in the ordinary cases.
+As we all know pharmaceuticals also have an ill effect if they are not taken as prescribed or in case of confusion due to deceptively similar drugs available in the market and may even prove to be life-threatening in some cases so there is a need to pay additional importance and care that the marks in pharmaceuticals do not cause deception or any kind of confusion.
+In Wyeth Holdings Corporation and another v/s Sun Pharmaceuticals Industries Ltd. the court held that if the trade channel and customers are the same the possibility of confusion increases.

 It was held in Schering Corpn.
-V. Alza Corpn. that Physicians and pharmacists have a good knowledge in their field does not imply that they are also knowledgeable as to marks and immune from getting deceived by the similar deceptive mark.
+V. Alza Corpn. that Physicians and pharmacists have good knowledge in their field does not imply that they are also known as to marks and immune from getting deceived by a similar deceptive mark.

 In the case of Cipla Ltd. V M.K.
-Pharmaceuticals the question of color of medicines was considered and it was held that color is not the basis of purchase of medicines.
-Distinctiveness of medicines are from their names and not by color or shape.
+Pharmaceuticals, the question of the color of medicines was considered and it was held that color is not the basis of the purchase of medicines.
+The distinctiveness of medicines are from their names and not by color or shape.
 Monopoly over the colors in pharmaceutical products cannot be claimed by anyone.

 Few instances where the drugs were found to be deceptively similar are, ‘PIOZED’ was found to be deceptively similar to the mark ‘PIOZ’, ‘NOVERAN’ was held to be deceptively similar to ‘VOVRAN’ and ‘AMAFORTEN’ was found to be deceptively similar to ‘ANAFORTEN’.

 Thus it can be seen that the test of deceptive similarity raises its bar in cases of pharmaceutical products as the deception caused due to the similarity may have grave consequences and even prove to be fatal.
-It has been seen in number of cases above that the court has held number of marks to be deceptively similar to another mark on grounds of visual or phonetic similarity.
-Even professionally trained individuals who are expert in their field are not immune to deception which may have serious repercussions.
-In country like India the susceptibility of public in general is increased many folds due to factors like, people coming from different backgrounds and speaking different languages.
+It has been seen in a number of cases above that the court has held a number of marks to be deceptively similar to another mark on grounds of visual or phonetic similarity.
+Even professionally trained individuals who are experts in their field are not immune to deception which may have serious repercussions.
+In-country like India the susceptibility of the public, in general, is increased many folds due to factors like people coming from different backgrounds and speaking different languages.
 The low literacy rate also adds to the confusion and more often than not, prescription medicines are bought in critical and anxious situations which further increase the likelihood of deception.
 Hence, it very important for a person who wishes to adopt and use a mark in cases of pharmaceutical products to carry out bare minimum due diligence and make sure that it is not confusingly similar to any other mark and would not lead to ambiguity in any manner and does not cause loss of money, time, effort and most importantly a person’s life.